 Some skills you can encourage right now to support your child’s school readiness are:

-Here are some kinder or child-care preparation activities to try with your son:
+Here are some kinder garden or child-care preparation activities to try with your son:

-• Encourage him to use writing tools like pencils and crayons.
+- Encourage them to use writing tools like pencils and crayons.

-• Encourage his self-care and independence skills, by practicing doing buttons and zippers or eating lunch without help.
+- Encourage their self-care and independence skills, by practicing doing buttons and zippers or eating lunch without help.

-• Expose your kid to written and spoken words by reading stories together.
+- Expose your child to written and spoken words by reading stories together.
 Pay attention to things around the house and refer to them by their name.